 When looking to automation for help with manufacturing, sometimes the design of the products themselves can drive automation prices higher than where they could be.
-Trust Midwest Engineered Systems to be a partner in developing efficient and dependable automation systems.
+Trust Midwest Engineered Systems (MWES) to be a partner in developing efficient and dependable automation systems.
 We can help reduce the costs associated with automation by analyzing and suggesting product and process modifications.
 These changes would reduce production system costs while increasing productivity and overall quality.

 With more than 30 years of production system design and manufacturing, we have the experience to see where unnecessary issues may develop in moving from product design to production.
-With careful input from a trusted automation integrator like MWES, many of these areas can be reduced or removed without noticeable change to functionality or design.
+With careful input from a trusted automation integrator like MWES, many of these areas can be reduced or removed without noticeable changes to functionality or design.

 Our engineering for manufacturing evaluation process starts with the analysis of both the product and the current production processes.
 In terms of the product to be manufactured, a careful examination of its components and their interaction can yield modifications and adjustments.
-The results can have great impact on production throughput.
-These changes usually increase total lifetime quality of the product, as well.
+The results can have a great impact on production throughput.
+These changes usually increase the total lifetime quality of the product, as well.

 When looking closely at products in terms of producibility, sometimes even small modifications, like changing fastener styles, can improve automation performance.
 Reducing assembly complexity by common-sizing components or combining them into commonly used sub-assemblies when possible, provides improvements as well.
 Looking further, designing the product to be assembled from one direction minimizes the need for regripping the product.
 This also reduces potential fitment issues and the need for more fixtures than necessary.
 Changes like these can lower complexity levels in the automation systems required.
 They may even lower warranty costs and potentially increase the service life of the product.